nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 1. Initial launch
     1. Download the latest version of `Fitr` from [here](https://github.com/AY2021S1-CS2113T-W13-2/tp/releases).
-    1. Open Command Prompt / Terminal
+    1. Open Command Prompt / Terminal.
-    1. Run the command java -jar {filename}.jar e.g., java -jar Fitr.jar (i.e., run the command in the same folder as the jar file).
+    1. Run the command `java -jar fitr.jar` (i.e., run the command in the same folder as the jar file).
-    1. If the setup is correct, you should see something like the below:
+    1. If the setup is correct, you should see something like below:
        ```
         _______   __   __
        |    ___| |__| |  |_  .----.